Slipped disc rules may enable you to escape lower back surgery.

 Searching for something specific?
 Just type it in here:

-Another, that if you first consult a medical doctor for lower back and leg pain you are more likely to end up the knife.
+Another, that if you first consult a medical doctor for lower back and leg pain you are more likely to end up the knife; the sooner that slipped disc is reduced the better.

 Slipped disc rules plus the right treatment and being sensible whilst your back is healing means you may not need that operation after all.